 Engineering and Powertrain Shifts

-The TX4 represents the classic era of London motoring.
-We see these vehicles everywhere near Victoria Station or Heathrow.
-Most models produced between 2007 and 2017 by LTI rely on diesel combustion.
-They use a heavy gearbox to manage torque.
-The engine noise is distinct.
+Classic London motoring lives on in the diesel cab.
+You see these vehicles everywhere near Victoria Station or Heathrow.
+Most units built between 2007 and 2017 by LTI rely on diesel combustion, paired with a heavy gearbox to manage torque.
+The engine note is distinctive.
 It vibrates through the chassis when idling at a red light on Oxford Street.

-These cars are loud.
-Drivers often deal with significant vibration during long shifts across South London.
-The diesel engines require frequent maintenance to meet tightening Euro emission standards.
-Reliability is high.
-However, the mechanical simplicity of the TX4 cannot match modern electric drivetrains.
+These cabs are loud.
+Drivers put up with real vibration during long shifts across South London.
+Frequent maintenance keeps the diesel engines inside tightening Euro emission limits.
+Reliability stays high.
+Mechanical simplicity, though, cannot match a modern electric drivetrain.

-The TX5 changed everything in 2017.
-It uses a range-extender system.
-A petrol engine provides electricity rather than turning the wheels.
-This setup allows for silent cruising in quiet residential areas like Richmond.
-The electric motor handles the heavy lifting of stop-start traffic.
+Everything changed in 2017, when the electric model arrived with a range-extender system.
+A petrol engine generates electricity rather than turning the wheels.
+That setup allows near-silent cruising through quiet residential areas like Richmond, and the electric motor takes the strain in stop-start traffic.

-It is efficient.
-While the TX4 burns diesel constantly, the TX5 manages energy through a battery pack.
-This technology reduces the cost per mile significantly for professional drivers.
-We find that the fuel savings often offset the higher initial purchase price.
+Efficiency is where the gap shows.
+Where the older cab burns diesel constantly, its replacement routes energy through a battery pack.
+Cost per mile falls sharply for professional drivers.
+We find the fuel savings often offset the steeper purchase price.

 Visual Design and Economic Realities

-You can spot the differences instantly.
-The TX4 has a rugged, somewhat boxy silhouette with visible rivets and separate headlight units.
-It looks like a tool.
-The TX5 features flush body sides and integrated headlight clusters that create a much smoother profile.
-It looks like a modern passenger car.
+Spotting the difference takes a second.
+The diesel cab carries a rugged, boxy silhouette, with visible rivets and separate headlight units that make it look like a working tool.
+Its successor wears flush body sides and integrated headlight clusters for a much smoother profile, closer to a modern passenger car.

-Design matters for passengers.
-The TX5 offers a more refined interior experience compared to the utilitarian cabin of an older LTI model.
-The doors close with a different weight.
-Light reflects off the TX5’s curved panels differently than the flat surfaces of the TX4.
+Interiors tell the same story.
+Passengers get a more refined cabin in the newer cab compared with the utilitarian feel of an older LTI model.
+The doors even close with a different weight.
+Light catches the curved panels in a way the flat diesel-era surfaces never managed.

-Economics drive the transition.
-A used TX4 might cost a driver £10,000 to £15,000 on the second-hand market.
-This makes it an accessible entry point for new operators.
-The TX5 is a massive investment.
-New models cost approximately £60,000, which requires significant financing or high daily earnings to justify.
+Economics drive the whole transition.
+A used TX4 might cost a driver £10,000 to £15,000 on the second-hand market, an accessible entry point for new operators.
+A new LEVC, by contrast, runs to roughly £60,000, a figure that demands serious financing or high daily takings to justify.

-TfL rules dictate the lifespan.
-Most TX4s face a 15-year age limit under current regulations.
-This means the majority of these diesel icons will retire by 2026.
-Drivers must adapt or exit the trade.
+Regulation sets the clock.
+A 15-year age limit applies to most diesel cabs under current rules, which means the majority of these icons retire by 2026.
+Drivers either adapt or leave the trade.

 Frequently asked questions